TODAYÕS FRAGILE BODIES

 This is not a simple question to answer.
 For example, the fragility I am referring to is not the same as being ÒsensitiveÓ.
 It is not the same as environmental illness or chemical sensitivity, or simply being tired a lot.

-This fragility is different.
+Fragility is different.
 It usually presents few immediate symptoms.
 This is the insidious thing about it.
 It only offers symptoms when one is ÒtestedÓ by a trauma or illness.
 Then it reveals just how weak or out of balance the body is.
-The analogy, explained below in more detail, of a building, or a bridge that appears strong until a storm comes, is very appropriate.
-So please do not confuse fragility with being sensitive or just weak.
-Weakness is not a good thing, but surprisingly some people who appear weak or tired handle trauma and illness better than some who appear in Òperfect healthÓ.

 A hair mineral analysis usually offers excellent clues to fragility.
-For example, a low zinc level, a low phosphorus level, a low sodium/potassium ratio or a three or four lows pattern are clues to fragility.
+For example, a low zinc level, a low phosphorus level, a low sodium/potassium ratio, or a three or four lows pattern are clues to fragility.
 Another is a very fast or a very slow oxidation rate.
 An elevated copper level could be another indicator.

 Fragility is somewhat like an Italian sports car.
 Some of the fragile bodies remind me of a very delicate sports car that rides very low to the ground and requires a lot of love and care to keep it on the road.
 It is not a bad car, but it is delicate.
 This is how a lot of people are today.

 I tell these individuals that they are sensitive souls who must care for their health a little more than others.
 They are not Òpickup trucksÓ that can go anywhere and do anything with impunity.
-This, however, is not a criticism or even a disadvantage, most of the time, if the person will recognize who they are and take the necessary care of the body, just as one must care better for oneÕs sports car that rides very low to the ground and is a finely tuned machine.

 I further explain that often oneÕs Òsports carÓ is very high-powered, and this is part of the challenge.
 One must learn what it needs and how to ÒdriveÓ it properly to avoid damaging it.
 Anyone who has driven a very powerful car knows that one must exercise more caution with it, or one can get into an accident far easier with such a vehicle.
-This analogy helps some people to appreciate themselves more, and avoid feeling sorry for themselves that they must live a more disciplined and healthful life than their friends or other family members.

 The metal analogy.
 Becoming fragile is also somewhat like a piece of metal that has suffered metal fatigue.
 Normally, a piece of metal can be bent back and forth a few times without breaking.
 However, after a certain number of back and forth bending, the metal becomes much more fragile.
 Then, if something bends the metal, it is very fragile and is more likely to just break off.
 This is called metal fatigue.